NZR EO class (1923): Introduction

 When the Otira tunnel was being built, steam locomotives were not considered for use in the tunnel, because smoke would build up in the tunnel and be difficult to clear.

-The English Electric Company, of London, won the contract to supply six electric locomotives, the installation of overhead contact wires, and the building of a coal-fired electric power station at Otira.
-On 10 April 1923 six electric locomotives arrived, numbered E 2 to E 6 (1 was the Class E battery electric loco built in 1922).
+The English Electric Company, of London, won the contract to supply six electric locomotives, the installation of overhead contact wires, and the building of a coal-fired electric power station at Otira (see Otira Tunnel.
+On 10 April 1923, five electric locomotives arrived, numbered E 2 to E 6 (1 was the Class E battery electric loco built in 1922).

 They were later reclassified EO to avoid confusion with the EC class locomotives.

 Service

 The locomotives coped well in service, and from 1942 it became standard practice to run three locomotives together with only two pantographs up, and have their pantographs linked by jumper cables.
 This was deemed dangerous and soon each locomotive ran with its own pantograph up.

-This often resulted in heavy sparking. so they were run as a set of three locos in multiple-unit control with a two-man crew (an uphill driver and a downhill driver) and one driver sitting in each end cab.
+This often resulted in heavy sparking, so they were run as a set of three locos in multiple-unit control with a two-man crew (an uphill driver and a downhill driver) and one driver sitting in each end cab.
 They had been altered in 1940 to a single cab design.
 Eastbound trains were reduced to smaller loads, usually with different train numbers.
 With 14 timetabled trips a day this was over 5,000 tons eastward daily.
 Westbound empties or loaded goods trains generally came down as complete trains.

-They were referred to as "trams", a term carried over to the 1967 Toshiba replacements.
+They were referred to as "trams", a term carried over to the 1968 Toshiba replacements.